 Gone are the days that consumers only go into a Brick & Mortar store with the expectation to buy an item.
-While consumers still leverage traditional stores to serve that role, consumers are also looking for unique experiences within retailers when they opt to shop in person vs. online.
+Today’s consumers are looking for unique experiences when they opt to shop in person vs. online.
 When consumers go into Sephora, many are looking to experience the products by way of makeovers and sampling.
 It’s important retailers offer these types of experiences as it creates opportunities to develop more engaging ways to build affinity and loyalty between shoppers and retailers.

-- Smart learning for smart retailers: We’re in the age of machine learning and if retailers haven’t embraced these new technologies, they’ll likely spend 2019 playing catch-up.
+We’re in the age of machine learning and if retailers haven’t embraced these new technologies, they’ll likely spend 2019 playing catch-up.
 AI (artificial intelligence) is playing an integral role in how retailers operate in back-end capacity, supporting warehouse and inventory logistics as well as integrating within in-home technologies to enhance the consumer experience in stores based on voice-recognition data.
 This will pave the way for more seamless customer shopper journeys that might start at home and end up at a Sephora, enhanced through AI and smart learning devices and being integrated into how that consumer shops in-store.

-- Cash is no longer king: 2019 promises many new ways for consumers to make purchases, through various technology platforms and offerings.
-Included within that are platforms that offer payment plans and structures, paving way for consumers to make bigger purchases and spreading payments over a longer duration.
+2019 has many new ways for consumers to make purchases, through various technology platforms and offerings.
+One way?
+Platforms that offer payment plans and structures, paving way for consumers to make bigger purchases and spreading payments over a longer duration.
 Mobile phones are becoming a one-stop-shop when it comes to making payments, which means that a device in a consumer’s hand can capture content, promote the retail experience through social media and be a consumer’s wallet with payment apps.